newlogic/openg2p/docs/programs/concepts.md

 **STATUS**: Work In Progress.

-Newlogic G2P can generate payment lists that can be shared with a bank to verify or execute transfers.
+OpenG2P-ng can generate payment lists that can be shared with a bank to verify or execute transfers.

 ## Mobile money

 ## Voucher program

-Newlogic G2P can generate nominative vouchers in batches ready to be printed.
+OpenG2P-ng can generate nominative vouchers in batches ready to be printed.

 The design of the vouchers can be customized by updating the voucher template.